DigitalArcPlatform/documentation/docs/duringEvent/digital/index.md

 #### Portrait Photos

-If the contributor opts for a portrait of themselves, the photographer should take an initial photo of them with the Object ID sticker in frame to serve as a reference photo.
+If the contributor opts for a portrait of themselves, the photographer should

-After taking the reference photo:
+1. Take an initial photo of the contributor with the Object ID sticker in frame.
+This serves as a reference photo.
 1. Pass the Object ID sticker to the guide
 1. Switch the camera to "portrait" mode
 1. Ask the subject to stand in front of a reasonably neutral or minimally cluttered background with shoulders slightly angled and head facing the camera.
 1. Take 3-5 photos
-1. Ask the contributor to select one photo, and delete the rest
+1. Ask the contributor to select one photo.
+Delete the rest
-1. Once finished, the guide should accompany the contributor to the [Oral History Station]({{site.url}}{{site.baseurl}}/docs/duringEvent/oralHistory/oralHistory.html)
+1. Once the photography is complete, the guide should accompany the contributor to the [Oral History Station]({{site.url}}{{site.baseurl}}/docs/duringEvent/oralHistory/oralHistory.html)

 ### Uploading the Photos